Traveling Solo: Why Women Should Travel Alone More Often

 Ten Rules to Safe, Solo Travel

-Some years ago (this website is more than ten years old) I opened it up to personal stories from traveling women around the world.
+Some years ago (this website is more than a dozen years old) I opened it up to personal stories from traveling women around the world.

 Then I switched platforms and had to archive most of them.
 But I've kept them all and am putting them together for you here.